momenh/Robotframework-MongoDB-Library/docs/ReadMe.txt

 This will work only if the library is already installed on the current machine.
 Docs created with the following commandline:

-python -m robot.libdoc -f HTML MongoDBBSONLibrary MongoDBBSONLibrary.html
+python3 -m robot.libdoc -f HTML MongoDBBSONLibrary MongoDBBSONLibrary.html